Short-snouted sengi: Lifespan

-While knowledge on the lifespan of short-snouted elephant shrews are limited, one specimen lived 4.2 years in captivity.
+While knowledge on the lifespan of short-snouted sengis are limited, one specimen lived 4.2 years in captivity.

 Physical description

-Short-snouted elephant shrews have an average length of 21 cm from head to tail and weigh 1.41-2.11 oz on average.
+Short-snouted sengis have an average length of 21 cm from head to tail and weigh 1.41-2.11 oz on average.
 They have varied brown body fur with white, buffy or off-white rings around the eyes and upper lip.
 They have brownish-yellow patches behind the ears.
-While they have the long, narrow snout symbolic of elephant shrews, their snouts are shorter than the snouts of other species and a bit tapered.
-The small size of the short-snouted elephant shrew makes it potential prey for birds of prey, big cats and snakes.
+While they have the long, narrow snout symbolic of sengis, their snouts are shorter than the snouts of other species and a bit tapered.
+The small size of the short-snouted sengi makes it potential prey for birds of prey, big cats and snakes.

 Reproduction

-Short-snouted elephant shrews form monogamous relationships and mate for life.
+Short-snouted sengis form monogamous relationships and mate for life.
 Females are able to produce five to six litters per year with a gestation period of 57 to 65 days.
 Each litter consists of one to two individuals that are born fully furred, open-eyed and able to run almost immediately after birth.
 Young are 10g when born, and it takes them 50 days to reach adult size.
 After approximately 15 days, offspring establish their own home ranges.

 Behavior

-Short-snouted elephant shrews are diurnal with their most active period being early morning.
+Short-snouted sengis are diurnal with their most active period being early morning.
 While they are sometimes in pairs, they are mostly solitary animals.
 They are a fast moving species that scurries from place to place and avoids open areas without cover.
-Short-snouted elephant shrews exhibit a high degree of territoriality with each sex driving individuals of their own sex out of the pair's territory.
+Short-snouted sengis exhibit a high degree of territoriality with each sex driving individuals of their own sex out of the pair's territory.
 They utilize a network of safety burrows by digging their own burrows or stealing pre-existing burrows of rodents.

 Diet

-Short-snouted elephant shrews are mainly insectivorous.
+Short-snouted sengis are mainly insectivorous.
 Their primary diet consists of ants, termites, grasshoppers and crickets.
 However, they are opportunistic foragers and will feed on vegetation, fruits and seeds if necessary.

 Communication

-Short-snouted elephant shrews communicated through chemical and tactile means.
+Short-snouted sengis communicated through chemical and tactile means.

-Each short-snouted elephant shrew marks its trails with scent glands located behind its ears.
-Marking territory serves two purposes for short-snouted elephant shrews: establishing territories and alerting their mate of their location.
+Each short-snouted sengi marks its trails with scent glands located behind its ears.
+Marking territory serves two purposes for short-snouted sengis: establishing territories and alerting their mate of their location.
 They often exhibit a behavior called footdrumming, which is rapid tapping of the hind legs.
 This behavior is exhibited in response to a stressful situation like mating or avoiding a predator.